zalenix/portaldocs/portal-sdk/generated/top-extensions-sideloading.md

 For information about debugging switches or feature flags, see  [top-extensions-flags.md](top-extensions-flags.md).

+<a name="sideloading-an-extension-registering-extensions-with-the-registertestextension-api"></a>
 ## Registering extensions with the registerTestExtension API

 An extension can be sideloaded from the development computer, or it can be loaded from a test environment.
 To load an extension from the development machine or the localhost, extension developers need to register it, as specified in [#registering-extensions-with-the-registerTestExtension-API](#registering-extensions-with-the-registerTestExtension-API).
 To sideload an extension from a test environment, either as a localhost extension or as a deployed extension, you can set the appropriate query strings and execute the `registerTestExtension` function for deployed extensions, or set a query string for localhost extensions.

-You may want to programmatically register a deployed extension with JavaScript and then reload the Portal.
+The developer may want to programmatically register a deployed extension with JavaScript and then reload the Portal.
 This step is optional if they use the query string method to load the extension into the browser from the localhost.
 Using the  `registerTestExtension` API for programmatic changes allows the developer to register a custom extension from `localhost`, or register a custom extension from a custom environment.
 To load an extension from the test environment or an unregistered source, extension developers can leverage the following approach.

  <!-- TODO: Determine whether the registerTestExtension API can be used with the hosting service or if the hosting service only allows query strings.
 If the registerTestExtension API allows use of a hosting service, find the example code so that the following sentence can be  re-included into the document:
   or load an extension from a custom environment using a hosting service.